 - Academic Projects and assignments

-- Presentations in Class
+- Presentations in classrooms and assemblies.

 - Regular study habits at home and regularity in submitting home-work